Scrapped Cruise Ships fleet

 The idea for our scrapped cruise liners hub was given by Gerald Sutton.
 We created it following his passioned email (received on August 25, 2019) in which he wrote: "I want to say how much I love your website and thank you for sharing the life of all of these wonderful ships.
 I want to help if I may.
 I noticed that there are many ships still in the Small Cruise Lines section that are scrapped.
 I wanted to ask if you have room or time to add a "Scrapped" section to your cruise ship list.
 This way great ships of the past can be saved for all to see and remember and it cleans up the active cruise ship sections.
 Your website has an amazing history and information about ships that thousands of people enjoyed.
 Your website is like a historical library for cruise ships. so a section dedicated for scrapped ships would be great."

-Our future plans include adding here a list of now-defunct cruise companies and passenger shipping brands, all of which are associated with older and already destroyed vessels.
+Our future plans include adding more (older) now-defunct passenger shipping companies and travel brands, all of which are associated with older and already destroyed or scrapped vessels.
 In time we could also add here more passenger liners that for the multi-billion cruising industry are now only shadowy names - broken up and forgotten.

 Scrapped Cruise Ships related cruise news